Richmond Symphony Chorus (Richmond, VA)

 Audition Process

-We believe that a chorus is a collection of strengths.
-Thus, we have developed (in normal times) a comprehensive audition process that involves group and solo singing and assessment of languages, rhythm, ear training, and group participation.
+3. USE THE INFORMATION AND LINKS BELOW TO PREPARE FOR THE AUDITION: We believe that a chorus is a collection of strengths.
+Thus, we have developed a comprehensive audition process that involves group and solo singing and assessment of languages, rhythm, ear training, and group participation.

-For the audition, we will ask you to perform prepared repertoire, to vocalize, and to demonstrate skill in rhythm, ear training, and language acquisition.
+On the audition day, we will ask you to perform prepared repertoire, to vocalize, and to demonstrate skill in rhythm, ear training, and language acquisition.
 The first 10 minutes of your audition will be in a group/choral setting.
 Then, you will individually visit rooms for vocalizing, rhythm, ear training, and language.
 We believe that the breadth of this list gives each singer the opportunity to demonstrate what they would contribute to the Richmond Symphony Chorus.
 See below for details, materials, and guides to help you do your best.
 There will be a few minutes between each of these sessions when you will need to wait while others are being auditioned, so feel free to bring a book, Kindle, crossword puzzle, or anything else quiet to pass the time.
 We will certainly try to keep your wait to a minimum and hope to finish hearing everyone within one hour.
 Our chorus members and the audition committee fully understand the stress of going through an audition and will do all they can to put you at ease.
 We hope you may even enjoy the audition!
 Thank you for your interest in joining the Chorus and for your willingness to audition.
-If you have any questions, please don’t hesitate to ask.
-Contact Barbara Baker at bbaker37@verizon.net.
+If you have any questions, please do not hesitate to ask.
+Contact chorus manager Janice Guzman at [email protected].

 PREPARED REPERTOIRE